-We have audited the accompanying financial statements of the Building Fund of the Hemet Unified School District (the "District"), as of the year ended June 30, 2006, as listed in the table of contents.
+We have audited the accompanying financial statements of the election 2002 portion of the Building Fund of the Hemet Unified School District (the "District"), as of the year ended June 30, 2007, as listed in the table of contents.
 These financial statements are the responsibility of the District's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.